-What’s small, cube-shaped and hangs 600 miles above your house?
-Bring the whole family along to help Muza and Mikey try to get some very small satellites into space!
-In this first session they meet crazy characters from all over the world, who all urgently need to send things into apace – inside small cubes made in Scotland!
-They will tell you how you and your family can make your own ‘CubeSat’ at home to show the group in a second session, at 4.30 pm on Tuesday 4 September.
-The best one wins a prize, judged by a real satellite-maker from AAC Clyde Space.
+In this first session they meet characters from around the world, who all want to send things into apace – inside small cubes made in Scotland.
+Then you and your family can make your own model satellite at home using a posted CubeSat kit, to show the group in a follow-up session.